deppen8/prospect/README.md

  The Coverage also defines how an artifact or feature's distance from the survey unit impacts whether or not it is discovered.

  The user can also specify an estimated minimum search time for a single survey unit.
 This should be an estimate of the amount of time it would take the most skilled surveyor to search a survey unit where they encountered no artifacts or features.

+ For transects, the time should be specified in seconds per unit of transect length.
+For example, if it is estimated to take an expert surveyor 20 minutes to survey 400 meters given they didn't encounter any artifacts or features, the minimum search time would be specified as 3 seconds/meter (i.e., 1200 seconds / 400 meters).
+This factor is then applied to the actual transects to calculate an estimated minimum search time for each.

  This forms the baseline to which additional time is added.
 Time can be added for each artifact observed and/or based on the surveyor speed attribute (see below).

  #### `Transects`
  Transects are probably the most common type of coverage.
 They are represented in SurveySim by lines.
 The user will